Fill in this form to get your international driving permitApply for IDP

 Baths of Aphrodite

 One way to enjoy your stay in Cyprus is to base yourself in a major city with a good hotel or accommodation.
-If you stay in Paphos if your flight lands there, for instance, bring your international driving license in Cyprus and head on to the Baths of Aphrodite and hike along.

 The Baths are the crowning jewel of the Akamas Peninsula which is located at the place where the Chrysochous Valley ends and the rugged, challenging cliffs begin.
 The Baths of Aphrodite is said to be where Aphrodite found her great love, Adonis.
 They have a natural pool under a giant fig tree.
 Trek along the Aphrodite trail that leads to a spectacular view of Chrysochou Bay.

 Head on back to Paphos and enter the Paphos Archeological Sites.
 Take a page off your Mythology and Classic Literature book and see the House of Dionysus.
 It is one of the finest houses and the most popular attraction in Paphos.

 Mosaic artwork extends to the pavements.
 They show the best scenes from the colorful and dramatic Greek mythology, like Ganymede being flown by an eagle back to Olympus, and of course, Dionysus in a chariot drawn by leopards.
 Near the House of Dionysus is the House of Theseus and the House of Aion, with their share of mosaic artwork, like Theseus fighting the Minotaur.

 Paphos Coastal Boardwalk

 As you cruise around the archeological wonders of Paphos, there should be time to drive around and relax.
 The Coastal Boardwalk is great for strolling along and dining and shopping.